-Slow Cooker Chinese Hot and Sour Soup makes it super easy to make your favorite takeout Chinese American soup at home.
+Chinese Hot and Sour Soup is a quick and easy way to make your favorite takeout Chinese American soup at home.
 Slow cooker and stove top instructions included!

 Tofu is a soybean product and is made by compressing curdled soy beans, very similar to how cheese is made.
 Tofu is high in protein and is often used as a meat replacement.
 Tofu has varying textures and levels of firmness depending on the protein content and how much water it contains.

 Tofu is sold at various levels of firmness, starting from the softest: Silken, Extra Soft, Soft, Medium, Medium Firm, Firm, Extra Firm, and Super Firm.
 You may see all, or only some of these firmness levels in your grocery store.
 The firmness level is determined by how much water has been pressed out, so more firm versions contain the least amount of water content.